The Seventh Victim (1943) Queer Film D+

 DIRECTOR: MARK ROBSON

-Produced by Val Lewton for RKO with cinematography by Nicholas Musuraca and music by Roy Webb, it marked the screen debut of Hunter and the directorial debut of Robson.
+Produced by Val Lewton for RKO, with shadow‑soaked cinematography by Nicholas Musuraca and a score by Roy Webb, the film marked the screen debut of Hunter and the directorial debut of Mark Robson.

-Isabell Jewell took her own life in 1972, while Jean Brooks and Tom Conway both suffered from alcohol abuse disorder.
-Their careers cut short, they both died young.
+The film’s offscreen history is as haunted as its narrative.
+Isabell Jewell died by suicide in 1972, while Jean Brooks and Tom Conway both struggled with alcohol abuse disorder; their careers cut short, they both died young.
+The melancholy that clings to The Seventh Victim feels, in retrospect, almost prophetic.

 CINEMATOGRAPHY